CaptionSync allows you to provide your own translated transcript on Translation requests. Please read the notes below before proceeding.

 - If you prefer to submit your own transcript, the cost is very low, but you need to get the format exactly correct; not following the format guidelines exactly will result in poor results or a failure to get results.

-- If you choose to have us generate the translated transcript, we will repair a failed job or poor results.
+- If you choose to have us generate the translated transcript, we will repair a failed submission or poor results.

-- If you choose to provide the translated transcript, we will not provide transcript review or debugging.
+- If you choose to provide the translated transcript, we are not able to provide transcript review or debugging.

 - The transcript can only contain characters that are representable in ANSI.
-One way to ensure that is to save your file as ANSI (also called Western European Windows in some editors).
+This means the transcript file needs to be saved as ANSI (also called Western European Windows in some editors).